Not long ago I experienced possibly the worst method of phone answering that I have heard to date.

 “Is the way your phone is being answered pushing potential clients away?”

-Don’t just consider the first impression you are giving, but also how an enquiry is dealt with and how quickly.
+Don’t just consider the first impression you are giving, but also how an inquiry is dealt with and how quickly.

-Before you think about generating more enquiries it makes sense to ensure you are making the most of the ones you already receive.
+Before you think about generating more inquiries it makes sense to ensure you are making the most of the ones you already receive.

-PS If you don’t answer the phone yourself, have you tried ringing it (or asking a colleague to do so) to see how it is answered and how your enquiry is deal with?
+PS If you don’t answer the phone yourself, have you tried ringing it (or asking a colleague to do so) to see how it is answered and how your inquiry is dealt with?
 You might be unpleasantly surprised…